Understanding Major Depressive Disorder

 • Your depressive symptoms make it difficult to function day-to-day

-Supporting someone with MDD can feel challenging, especially when you’re unsure what to say or do.
-Your presence matters more than you might realize.
+Supporting someone with clinical depression can feel challenging, especially when you’re unsure what to say or do.
+However, your presence matters more than you might realize.
+Just showing up consistently and being a good listener can go a long way in helping someone with MDD feel supported by you.

 • Listen without trying to fix: Sometimes the best thing you can do is simply be there.